paulveillard/cybersecurity-gcp/gcp-network-design.md

 ### Subnetworks
 - Subnetworks allow us to group related resources (Compute Engine instances) into RFC1918 private address spaces.
 Subnetworks are regional resources.
 Each subnetwork defines a range of IP addresses.

+- A Subnetwork can be in two modes:
+   - Auto mode network
+   - Custom mode network

+#### Auto mode network:

+An auto mode network has one subnet per region, each with a predetermined IP range which fit within the 10.128.0.0/9 CIDR block.
+These subnets are created automatically when the auto mode network has created, and each subnet has the same name as the overall network.
+When any new GCP regions become available, new subnets for those regions are automatically added to the auto mode networks using an IP range from that block.
+We can add more subnets manually to auto mode networks in addition to the automatically created subnets.

+#### Custom mode network:

+A custom mode network has no subnets at creation giving us full control over subnet creation.
+In order to create an instance in a custom mode network, we must first create a subnetwork in that region and specify its IP range.
+A custom mode network has the possibilities of having zero, one, or many subnets per region.

+It is possible to switch a network from auto mode to custom mode.
+But this conversion is one-way, custom mode networks cannot be changed to auto mode networks.

+When a new project is created, a **default network** configuration provides each region with an auto mode network with pre-populated firewall rules.

+We can create up to four additional networks in a project.
+Additional networks can be either auto subnet networks or custom subnet networks.

+Each instance which is created within a subnetwork gets assigned to an IPv4 address from that subnetwork range.

+> Note: Since the default Network allows relatively open access, it is a recommended best practice that you delete it.
+The default Network cannot be deleted unless another Network is present.
+Please make sure you delete all the firewall rules for the associated VPC before deleting the VPC network.

 ## Firewalls